 In reality, calling the music publishing business an industry was laughable at best, even though it had a history traceable as far back as the 1790s in the United States.
 It took a lot of effort, risk, and true love of the craft of publishing and editing music to maintain a business, along with an acumen that many musicians did not possess.
 As a result, many partnerships between family members or friends who had different skill sets grew out of the need for sound business ability.
 Then there were issues with obtaining music to print, much less new compositions, and the process of getting that music circulated to the public.
 Typesetting was time consuming, as was the process of making woodcuts or lithography plates for the covers.
 There was also the problem of widespread distribution.
 Boston firms rarely saw their music distributed outside of New England, while San Francisco publishers sometimes did better business with Japanese or Russian sailors than with New York musicians due to geographical barriers.
-International trade for the music business in the mid 19th century was miniscule in comparison with that other tangible goods.
-Not many publishing firms founded before 1880 lasted more than a decade or so, and were often consumed by their more prosperous competitors.
+International trade for the music business in the mid 19th century was miniscule in comparison with that of other tangible goods.
+Not very many publishing firms founded before 1880 lasted more than a decade or so, and were often consumed by their more prosperous competitors.

 One must wonder if a publisher often answered the question, "How can I sell more music?" with, "I need to obtain a hit song!"
 In reality, there was little in the way of "hit" songs before the 1890s, and some of the popular ones were disseminated to more than one publisher, often to the financial detriment of the composer.
 Even the great Stephen Foster, who was able to adapt or create American folk songs, saw very little benefit from his widespread popularity.
 There were a few songs that became well known across broad areas during the American Civil War and the westward expansion that followed it.
 But even these were circulated largely through performance and not through sheet music sales.

 Music performance was also hardly the lucrative field it has now become into the 21st century.
 Performers often had few other skills, such as farming or an apprenticed trade, so they depended largely on their ability as musicians, actors or promoters to mete out a perilous standard of living at best.
-Most of the shows in the U.S. before the 1880s were itinerant in nature, with troupes traveling through regions looking for adequate venues to perform in - even settling for outdoors on many occasions.
-Admission prices in ratio to incomes of the time were rather insignificant, but the opportunities for entertainment in much of rural America through the middle of the 19th century were rare, so most everybody in town would take advantage of them.
-There was rarely any money actually budgeted for entertainment except among the middle and upper class population in the larger towns and cities.
+Most of the local variety shows in the United States before the 1880s were itinerant in nature, with troupes traveling through regions looking for adequate venues to perform in - even settling for outdoors on many occasions.
+Admission prices in ratio to incomes of the time were rather insignificant, but the opportunities for attending so-called "professional" entertainment events in much of rural America through the middle of the 19th century were rare, so most everybody in town would take advantage of them.
+There was rarely any personal money actually budgeted for entertainment except among the middle and upper class population in the larger towns and cities.
 Also, many entertainers used their own material, and unless they had seen to publishing it for sale at their shows, the tunes would often disappear as soon as the troupe left town.

 Advances in metallurgy and technology helped to reduce the cost of publishing in general, and advantageously so in terms of quantity of output.
-The advent of the transcontinental rail lines along with a better transportation network helped some publications see wider circulation.
+The advent of the transcontinental rail lines along with a better overall transportation network helped some publications see wider circulation.
 But even in the mid 1880s, the time had not come when entertainment was seen as more than some scurrilous occupation, or for the composers and publishers of music to penetrate rapidly into the American home with tunes that resounded through the heads of their occupants.
 This was all about to change.

 It is rare that the growth of one industry does not cross over or trickle down into others.
 The burgeoning world of music publishing and performance in the early 20th century provides a vivid example of this, and suggests a unique business paradigm as well.
 It was a fortuitous opportunity when initial demand was growing well beyond supply, but the changeover in the American economy was helping create a supply of workers who soon fueled the demand.
 As they are involved in a diverse number of industries in varying capacities, we will try to break down the distribution of supply in terms of each product, noting crossover where it exists.
-While not every minute facet of the great network that supported popular music creation and performance can be explored in this space, the general idea of how far reaching it actually was will be evident.
+While not every minute facet of the great network that supported popular music creation and performance can be explored in this space, the general idea of how far reaching it actually was will hopefully be evident.